National Music Centre

-The National Music Centre (NMC; Centre national de musique) is a non-profit museum and performance venue located in Calgary, Alberta, Canada.
+The National Music Centre (NMC; Centre national de musique) is a non-profit museum, performance venue, and recording studio located in Calgary, Alberta, Canada.
 The centre's permanent building, branded Studio Bell, is located at 850 4th Street S.E. in Downtown East Village.

 History

 Beginnings

 The National Music Centre and its collections origins can be traced to the installation of a pipe organ (known as the Carthy Organ) in Calgary’s Jack Singer Concert Hall in 1987.
 The installation of this instrument was the genesis of the International Organ Festival and Competition operated by TriumphEnt from 1990 to 2002.
 It also subsequently led to the creation of a new organization known as the Chinook Keyboard Centre, which began developing a collection of keyboard instruments in mid-1996.

 Chinook Keyboard Centre was soon renamed Cantos Music Museum and expanded the scope of its collection beyond keyboard instruments to include electronic instruments and sound equipment beginning in the year 2000, it also began to offer limited programming in the way of gallery tours and concerts.